Mazyod/Mazyod.github.io/source/about/index.md

 iPhone Development book, he somehow pulled it off...

 The first application he built was a tremendous success.
 It was insane how many people used the crappy first version of the app out of pure need of the functionality it provided.
 That really motivated our friend and made him aim bigger.
+He seemed to be really absorbed by the idea of gamemaking, and being a gamer himself only made it more appealing.

+{%img center caption no-invert http://mazyod.com/images/reminiscence_of_the_java_3.gif "" "" %}

 While struggling with full course loads, he set out to build a game this time.
 The idea of the game was a simple checkers game, and without anyone there to help, he had to write the code, generate the assists, and luckily hire a